TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Acceptance testing
 ------------------

 Not enough!
-The styleguide extension adds itself to the TYPO3 backend to the Topbar > Help module dialogue a little backend module.
-Next to other things, this module adds buttons to create and delete the demo data that has been functonal tested above already.
-To verify this works in the backend as well, styleguide comes some pretty straight acceptance tests in `Tests/Acceptance/Backend/ModuleCest
+The styleguide extension adds a module to the TYPO3 backend to the Topbar > Help section.
+Next to other things, this module adds buttons to create and delete the demo data that has been functional tested above already.
+To verify this works in the backend as well, styleguide comes with some straight acceptance tests in `Tests/Acceptance/Backend/ModuleCest
 <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Backend/ModuleCest.php>`_::

     <?php